sisonsco98/terraref/README.md

 You can also download it as a .zip file from the [repository](https://github.com/sisonsco98/terraref) and save it to a location of your choosing later.

+## Usage

+From the main directory you can run the following command

+`go run main.go -in (fileLocation) -out (fileLocation)`

+-in specifies the path where the input .tfstate file is located.
+-out (fileLocation) specifies where you want the output file to be saved.

 ## License